jakeyjakeyy/dfchronicles-dev/README.md

 - **Advanced Search Functionality:** The search and filter functionality goes beyond standard search features in e-commerce or social media apps.
 It allows users to search for specific stories or historical events, requiring a more complex search algorithm.

-- **User Feedback and Ratings:** Implementing a system for user feedback and ratings adds another layer of complexity.
+- **User Favorites and Ratings:** Implementing a system for rating and adding favorites introduces another layer of complexity.
 It requires creating a system for users to rate and review generated stories, and a way to handle and store this data.

 ## Running the web app